Mead Magic: Magical Properties of Mead

 What is mead, what is it made from, and why is it special?

-While it is made from honey, mead can have a wide range of sweetness depending on the process and ingredients added.
-To create mead, water is added to honey and a yeast is then (manually or naturally) introduced to convert the sugars into alcohol.
-Sometimes fruits, spices, or herbs are added to give the mead a unique and delightful flavor profile, as well as magical and medicinal properties.
-The spices, herbs, and fruits added give a diversity of flavor profiles to mead magic, and make it a perfect addition to celebrations and meals.
-After fermentation is complete, the mead can then be aged, and the resulting product is a crisp, lightly sweet beverage ranging anywhere from 5% to more than 20% alcohol.
+While you may assume mead is sweet because it’s made from honey, it can have a wide range of sweetness depending on the process and ingredients added.
+To create mead, water is added to honey and a yeast is introduced to convert the sugars into alcohol.
+Fruits, spices, or herbs may be incorporated to give the mead a unique taste profile and properties.
+These additions gives mead a diversity of flavors and makes it a perfect addition to celebrations and meals!
+After fermentation, the mead may then be aged.
+The resulting product is a crisp, lightly sweet beverage ranging anywhere from 5% to 20% or more alcohol.

-Despite its long history, mead is not as well-known as other alcoholic drinks like beer or wine.
-However, there is a growing interest in mead among craft and home brewers.
-In fact, many places like Moonlight Meadery are on the rise today as they celebrate and revive the magic of mead, its plethora of flavors and ancient history.
+Despite its long history, mead is not as well-known as beer or wine.
+However, there is a growing interest in mead among craft brewers.
+In fact, many places like Moonlight Meadery are on the rise today, to revive and revitalize the magic of mead.

-A Brief History of Mead: Viking Mead and Drink of the Gods
+A Brief History of Mead: Viking Mead and a Drink of the Gods

-To our ancestors, honey was sacred and magical, an elixir of healing and of the gods.
-The fermentation of honey, spiced and infused with other ingredients would be a natural integration.
-When you think about it, it is of little surprise that many cultures developed their own form of mead (which some refer to as honey wine).
-Simply put, mead was magic.
+To many of our ancestors, honey was sacred and magical–an elixir of healing and gift of the gods.
+The fermentation of honey, spiced and infused with other ingredients, would be a natural inclination.
+It is of little surprise that many cultures developed their own form of mead or honey wine.
+Simply put, mead was (and still is) magic.

-If you’ve read my book WitchCraft Cocktails, you’ll have read about the remains of a honey wine dating to 7,000 BCE found at Jiahu in the Henan Province of China.
-As mentioned in “The Importance of Honey Consumption in Human Evolution,” there is rock art dating anywhere from 40,000-8,000 years old, depicting the use of honey throughout places like Southern Africa, Spain, and even Australia.
+Remains of a honey wine dating to 7,000 BCE were found in the Henan Province of China, but the history of mead goes back further.
+According to “The Importance of Honey Consumption in Human Evolution,” there is rock art dating between 40,000-8,000 years old, depicting the use of honey throughout Southern Africa, Spain, and Australia.
 With new archaeological discoveries being made everyday, who knows how far back humans have been enjoying mead?

 Viking mead is one of the most popular references to mead in modern culture.
-While many ancient peoples had their own mead variations and the vikings certainly enjoyed many other alcoholic beverages, there are various factors that have lead to the popularity of the idea of viking mead.
-In particular, the vikings were adept beekeepers and had a vast trade network that connected them with various spices, exotic fruits and herbs with which to flavor their mead.
-To harvest honey, they used coiled straw domes, and even placed honeycomb into a cloth bag in order to drain all the honey they could.
-This drained honey would be a higher quality mead, while the remaining honey comb would be crushed into water for a lesser quality variation.
-Viking mead was an especially sacred drink saved for special occasions, as due to ancient honey harvesting methods, it was certainly not the easiest to create.
+While many ancient cultures had their own variations and the vikings certainly enjoyed many other alcoholic beverages, there are factors that have lead to the popularity of viking mead.
+The vikings were adept beekeepers and had a vast trade network that connected them with spices, exotic fruits and herbs to flavor their mead.
+They used coiled straw domes and placed the honeycomb into a cloth bag, to drain every drop they could.
+This drained honey would be used to create a higher quality mead, while the remaining honeycomb was crushed in water for a lesser quality variation.
+Viking mead was an especially sacred drink saved for special occasions, as it was certainly not the easiest to create.
+You can learn more about Viking mead harvesting practices from Skjalden.

-In many cultures, honey wine or mead was often drunk at weddings to bless a marriage with its magical properties, and with fertility.
+Honey wine or mead was often drunk at weddings cross-culturally to bless marriages with its magical properties and fertility.
 In fact, the term honeymoon comes from mead.
-In nod to this history, Moonlight Meadery has “Romance by the glass” stamped on each bottle, and with the history of mead and the magical associations of its main ingredient (honey), I couldn’t think of a better use for mead than love magic.
-To understand more about mead magic, one only need to look into the magical properties of its base ingredient – honey.
+In nod to this history, Moonlight Meadery has “Romance by the glass” stamped on each bottle, and with the history of mead and the magical associations of honey, I couldn’t think of a better use for mead than love.
+To understand more about mead magic, one only needs to look into the magical properties of its base ingredient: honey.

 Magical Properties of Honey Mead and Mead Magic

-Beyond its magical uses in ancient cultures, honey is still important in modern magic – from honey jars to “sweeten” people up, to honey cakes served as an offering during rituals.
-Let’s dive into some of the magic properties of honey to understand more about the magical uses of mead.
+Beyond its magical uses in ancient cultures, honey is still important in modern magic.
+From honey jars to honey cakes, honey has numerous uses in ritual and spells.
+So, let’s dive into the properties of honey in witchcraft to understand more about the magical uses of mead.

-The product of bees endlessly harvesting pollen from flowers, a plethora of hard work goes into creating this natural sweetener.
-Just in how honey is even created in the first place, this ingredient is great for abundance and blessings.
-A sweetening addition to any kitchen witchery and made from the harvest of flowers (associated with beauty and healing), honey is often used to sweeten people up, whether for love, calling in clients, or for attracting one’s desires.
-With worker and queen bees being female, honey has naturally been associated with feminine power and a plethora of goddesses, such as Aphrodite (Greek), Oshun (Yoruban), and Freya (Norse).
-And with antibiotic and anti inflammatory properties, honey has a magnitude of health benefits, and is still used even in natural skincare as such.
+The product of hardworking bees harvesting pollen from flowers, honey makes a great ingredient for abundance and blessings.
+A sweetening addition in kitchen witchery, it is often used to “sweeten” people up for love, calling in clients, or for attracting desires.
+Honey has also been associated with a plethora of goddesses, such as Aphrodite (Greek), Oshun (Yoruban), and Freya (Norse).
+With antibiotic and anti-inflammatory properties, honey has a magnitude of internal and external health benefits.

 Mead Magic: Mead in Magic and Witchcraft

 Enjoying mead is already magical.
 But intentionally enjoying it around the celebrations and themes of the year can make for impactful magic, and an overall magical experience.
-What we ingest is integrated into our body (alcohol especially so), so pairing a mead with a magical meal and intention really makes for a magical and delicious potion.
+What we ingest is integrated into our body (alcohol especially so).
+Pairing mead with a magical meal and intention really makes for a magical and delicious potion.

 Just from the basis of how it is made, mead is wonderful for celebrating abundance.
-And with its base ingredient – honey – mead makes a perfect beverage to enjoy for love magic, whether self-love, or with a partner.
+Think of those bees hard at work in fields and flowers to make honey!
+And with the sweetening energy of honey, mead makes a perfect beverage to enjoy for love magic, whether self-love or with a partner.
+In fact, associated with the bright and jovial sun, honey is often used for happiness.
+So, grab a glass of mead to mend bridges and reconcile, or uplift your spirit!

-An ancient ingredient, it makes a great choice for connecting to ancestors and ancient wisdom.
+Also an ancient ingredient, mead is a great choice for connecting to ancestors and ancient wisdom.
 Of course, it makes for a grand offering (if you have any extra), whether for ancestors or gods and goddesses, for any magical purpose.
+Honey’s natural healing abilities coupled mead’s herbs and fermentation, makes mead great for use in healing spells.

 You can enjoy mead magic as an empowered beverage before beginning ritual work, as a potion in itself, or enjoying it after conducting a spell as a sacred beverage to integrate the magical energy into your very own being.

-Where to Buy Mead and Moonlight Meadery Review
+Where to Buy Mead and Honest Moonlight Meadery Review

-Mead isn’t something commonly found at most grocery stores.
-I was grateful to find Moonlight Meadery ships to a number of states, which makes it easy to grab a bottle.
-So for this blog, I decided to try their Wicked and No Need to Argue meads, but they offer a plethora of other flavors.
-Here is what I thought of them:
+Mead isn’t commonly found at most grocery stores.
+Moonlight Meadery was kind enough to send me two types of mead to try, and they ship to a large number of states, which makes it easy to grab a bottle.
+I tried their Wicked and No Need to Argue meads, but they offer a plethora of other flavors.
+Here is my honest opinion and what I thought of them:

 Wicked